aca-ta/lgis/README.md

 # Light GIS

 LGIS is a lightweight web GIS application.
-Render geospatial data with PostGIS.
+It renders geospatial data with PostGIS.

 ![LGIS](media/header.gif)